 Decide which items you need, or wish, to buy.

 1) Click on the relevant tools and materials list for your plans - either for the free plans or for the additional plans - and print it out if you wish.

 2) Enter the item name in the search box at the online store.
 The link to this is provided on each list.

 There may be several choices of make, model, style and design for you to choose from in a range of prices.

 Buying from a local DIY store or local specialist store:

 Find a store near you from your local directory:

 The best option is usually a local timber/wood yard, where they can help you with any questions you may have.
 They will stock the right fixings, too.
-Prices will also be cheaper than buying from a DIY store.
+Prices may also be cheaper than buying from a DIY store.